 Holidays to Nissi Beach take you to a quieter side of party-hard Ayia Napa.
 You get unspoiled beaches, a deluge of water sports, and Europe’s biggest waterpark right on your doorstep.

 A quiet customer

 Believe it or not, there’s a quiet side to Ayia Napa – and it’s called Nissi Beach.
 Set on the southeast corner of Cyprus, this low-key resort within a resort is all about an A-list stretch of sand with a pile of bars and restaurants thrown in to keep it company.
 And if that’s not enough, you’ve got a whopper of a waterpark right on your doorstep as well.

 Blue Flag beach

 The white sand stretch here is one of the world’s Top Ten beaches.
 It gently shelves into the crystal-clear water and stays shallow a good way out, so it’s great for paddling.
 The place is a 2-parter – there’s one end that’s nice and quiet, or you’ve got a busier spot that deals in full-on beach parties.
 Either way, you'll get a deluge of watersports to play with.

 A family-friendly resort

 Nissi Beach plays to families.
 In the resort itself you’ve got 2 go-kart tracks and a clutch of restaurants that serve up kids’ menus and play areas.
 From the harbour, you can take the Black Pearl pirate ship for a trip to the dramatic caves of Cape Greco.
 And then there’s Europe’s biggest Greek-themed waterpark, WaterWorld, literally 5 minutes up the road.

 Close to Famagusta

 Forty five minutes’ drive and you’re at Famagusta.
 Once home to 365 churches, the town is like an open-air museum, with Byzantine basilicas, Medieval cathedrals and a citadel called Othello’s Castle.
 North of here, you can wander around the Roman ruins of Salamis, Cyprus’ answer to Pompeii.
 And you can also take a peek at the ghost town of Varosha – abandoned in the Seventies, it’s been frozen in time.

-Places To Stay In Nissi Beach► View all
+Places To Stay In Nissi Beach View all places to stay »

 Things To Do View all »